722.) Job 42

 The NIV has this as: “I am angry with you and your two friends, because you have not spoken the truth about me, as my servant Job has.”
 Yet we know that Job has said some things about God that are not true.
 So what is the point?

-I think God is saying that although Job’s words may not have been truth, his heart towards God always was.
+I think God is saying that although certain of Job’s words may not have been truth, his heart towards God was always true.
 He was a man of fidelity and integrity in his being.
-Job is in a true relationship with God, heart and soul, world without end, Amen.
+Job was in a true relationship with God, heart and soul, world without end, Amen.
 The friends have spoken about God, while Job speaks to God.
 God doesn’t answer Job’s questions as much as God reveals himself to Job — as Truth, as Love.
-“Now I have seen you with my own eyes,” Job says, and this is enough.
-This is the answer to everything.
+“Now I have seen you with my own eyes,” Job says, and this is enough. his is the answer to everything.
 This is the answer that fills the God-shaped vacuum in our hearts.
 This is GOD.

 He had seen the great glory so shot through with sheer, fierce light and life and gladness, had heard the great voice raised in song so full of terror and wildness and beauty, that from that moment on, nothing else mattered.
 All possible questions melted like mist, and all possible explanations withered like grass, and all the bad times of his life together with all the good times were so caught up into the fathomless life of this God, who had bent down to speak with him though by comparison he was no more than a fleck of dust on the head of a pin in the lapel of a dancing flea, that all he could say was, “I had heard of thee by the hearing of the ear, but now my eye sees thee; therefore I despise myself and repent in dust and ashes.”